Skip to Main Content

 Fall 2020 Semester Notice

-- The 1st floor of the Main Library is open with reduced hours.
+- The Main Library is open check the hours here.

-- We have made many changes to our furniture and services to optimize your safety.
+- We have made many changes to our air filtration, furniture and services to optimize your safety.

 - Please contact me with questions at email@example.com

 - Our online guide to library support for Online and Distance Learning Resources will help you be productive

 - 24/7 Reference Assistance is still available using our Ask A Librarian Chat.